 A GALAXY OF SEA STARS

-A GALAXY OF SEA STARS is about family, loyalty, and the hard choices we face in the name of friendship.
+A Galaxy of Sea Stars is the second novel from Jeanne Zulick Ferruolo, and a heartwarming story about family, loyalty, and the hard choices we face in the name of friendship.

 READ CHAPTER ONE OF A GALAXY OF SEA STARS